qazmlpok/quivi/README.md

 - Only minimal testing has been done in Linux.
 The console logs numerous warnings about key accelerators, but for the most part the app works (tested in Ubuntu)
 - Tests haven't been modified, except for the automated conversion

+# Known Issues
+- 16-bit precision images do not work.

 # Missing translations
 The following text strings are new and have not been added to any of the translation files.